 At this point in my career, I hope to pass on what I have learned through training and consultation to individuals, schools, and other systems.
 My clients have been the best teachers.
 I provide direct service through parent consultations and friendship/relationship development programs.
 In everything I do, I believe in looking beneath the surface and partnering to find the answers.

-PEERS programs and Dinner With Friends in-person only.
+PEERS programs and Dinner With Friends are in-person only.

 Copyright 2023